esettouf/ba-thesis/README.md

-# ba-thesis
+# BA Thesis:

---Part of BA Thesis: 'Using BERT Transformers for Topic Modeling in a German Tax- and Legal-specific domain' by Enis Settouf @ HTW Berlin BA Business computing
+# 'Using BERT Transformers for Topic Modeling in a German Tax- and Legal-specific domain'

+Part of BA Thesis by Enis Settouf @ HTW Berlin BA Business computing

 The jupyter notebook were written and executed on Google Colab and stored here additionally